Finding Biclique Partitions of Co-Chordal Graphs: Partitioning Biclique

 Note that an independent set can be empty.
-Since the partitioned biclique can partition the original graphs into a biclique subgraph and two induced subgraphs, it can be used to design a heuristic to find a biclique partition of a graph.
-In the next two sections, we will focus on a class of graph, co-chordal, where partitioned bicliques are easy to find since the complementary graph is chordal.
+Since the partitioning biclique can partition the original graph into a biclique subgraph and two induced subgraphs, it can be used to design a heuristic to find a biclique partition of a graph.
+In the next two sections, we will focus on a class of graph, co-chordal, where partitioning bicliques are easy to find since the complementary graph is chordal.